pack-it-forms/pack-it-forms/README.md

    required files.
 It is recommended that you unpack the zip file in the root of the `C:\` drive so that the files will all be in `C:\pack-it-forms`.
-2. Set the environment variable PACKITFORMS_BASE to the directory where you extracted pack-it-forms.
+2. If you have never installed pack-it-forms before, set the environment variable PACKITFORMS_BASE to the directory where you extracted pack-it-forms.
+It is preferable to use a "User" variable instead of a "System" variable as generally multiple users should not use the same pack-it-forms directory.
+If you are updating an existing installation and unpacking the files on top of the former location, this step can be skipped.
-3. Copy the file: `C:\PacFORMS\exec\pac-read.exe` to
+3. If you have never installed pack-it-forms before, copy the file:
-   `C:\PacFORMS\exec\pac-read-pacforms.exe`
+   `C:\PacFORMS\exec\pac-read.exe` to
+   `C:\PacFORMS\exec\pac-read-pacforms.exe`.
+If you are updating an existing installation, this step isn't required unless PacFORMS has also been updated, overwriting the previously installed pack-it-forms version of `pac-read.exe`.
+To determine whether this is the case, issue the command `C:\PacFORMS\exec\pac-read.exe` in a Windows Command Prompt shell.
+If the first line of output in the shell window starts with "Traceback", then you should *not* copy `pac-read.exe` to `pac-read-pacforms.exe`, otherwise go ahead and make a copy.
 4. Copy all the contents of the following directory `<pack-it-forms>\resources\scripts\pac-read\build\exe.win32-3.4` to the directory `C:\PacFORMS\exec`.
-This will overwrite the original pac-read.exe file.
+This will overwrite the `pac-read.exe` file that currently exists in that directory, replacing either the PacFORMS version or the earlier pack-it-forms version.
 This new executable is a "frozen" python script (made with cx_Freeze) that requires support files in the same directory.
    The rest of the copied files are these support files.
 None of them should overwrite any existing PacFORMS file.
-5. Finally, for the replacement pac-read.exe program to work correctly you need to have MSVCR100.dll installed.
+5. Finally, for the replacement `pac-read.exe` program to work correctly you need to have `MSVCR100.dll` installed.
 This may be missing from the computer.
 To determine if you need to install this DLL, open a Windows Command Prompt, change to the `C:\PacFORMS\exec` directory and run the command `pac-read.exe`.